 Warren manages to stay popular while keeping the press at arm’s length.
 Well known for eschewing the media except for carefully-chosen appearances, you won’t find her chatting with reporters in the halls of Senate office buildings as her colleagues do.
 Instead, her office releases YouTube videos, usually of her floor speeches or berating Senate committee hearing witnesses such as corporate executives accused of cheating consumers.
 She even takes on the administration, like last week when she laid into a Department of Education official for the agency’s decision to keep its contract with troubled student loan servicing company Sallie Mae.
 And yes, she even pops up in the Bay State for carefully-planned public appearances.

 Her new book, “A Fighting Chance,” hits store shelves in April, and she can probably rely on her progressive fan club to ensure it has respectable sales.
-But there is little even the political phenom known as E-Dubs can do about what any pol will tell you are the only numbers that
+But there is little even the political phenom known as E-Dubs can do about what any pol will tell you are the only numbers that matter.
+And that’s the election results in November.

 On Tuesday, the US Supreme Court will hear arguments in Sebelius v.
 Hobby Lobby Inc., the most closely watched case of the year.
 The stakes are high.
 Thanks to novel legal arguments and bad science, a ruling in favor of the company threatens any number of significant and revolutionary outcomes, from upending a century's worth of settled corporate law to opening the floodgates to religious challenges to every possible federal statute to gutting the contraceptive mandate of the Affordable Care Act.